Ankyloblepharon-Ectodermal Defects-Cleft Lip/Palate (AEC)

 Definition

-Ankyloblepharon-Ectodermal Defects-Cleft Lip/Palate (AEC) is a rare genetic disorder that affects various parts of the body.
+Ankyloblepharon-Ectodermal Defects-Cleft Lip/Palate (AEC) is a rare disorder that affects various parts of the body.
 In this simplified guide, we’ll provide you with clear explanations of what AEC is, its types, causes, symptoms, diagnostic tests, treatment options, and medications, all in plain English.

 AEC is a genetic condition that affects the development of several body structures, including the eyes, skin, hair, and mouth.
 It’s a rare disorder that can cause a range of physical and health challenges.
 Let’s break down the details: